MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-table-shaping.md

 **AddColumns**( _Table_, _ColumnName1_, _Formula1_ [, *ColumnName2*, *Formula2*, ... ] )

 - _Table_ - Required.
 Table to operate on.
 - _ColumnName(s)_ - Required.
-Name(s) of the column(s) to add.
+Names of the columns to add.
 - _Formula(s)_ - Required.
-Formula(s) to evaluate for each record.
+Formulas to evaluate for each record.
 The result is added as the value of the corresponding new column.
 You can reference other columns of the table in this formula.

 **DropColumns**( _Table_, _ColumnName1_ [, *ColumnName2*, ... ] )

 - _Table_ - Required.
 Table to operate on.
 - _ColumnName(s)_ - Required.
-Name(s) of the column(s) to drop.
+Names of the columns to drop.

 **RenameColumns**( _Table_, _OldColumnName1_, _NewColumnName1_ [, *OldColumnName2*, *NewColumnName2*, ... ] )

 - _Table_ - Required.
 Table to operate on.
-- _OldColumnName_ - Required.
-Name of a column to rename from the original table.
+- _OldColumnName(s)_ - Required.
+Names of the columns to rename from the original table.
 This element appears first in the argument pair (or first in each argument pair if the formula includes more than one pair).
-- _NewColumnName_ - Required.
-Replacement name.
+- _NewColumnName(s)_ - Required.
+Replacement names.
 This element appears last in the argument pair (or last in each argument pair if the formula includes more than one pair).

 **ShowColumns**( _Table_, _ColumnName1_ [, *ColumnName2*, ... ] )

 - _Table_ - Required.
 Table to operate on.
 - _ColumnName(s)_ - Required.
-Name(s) of the column(s) to include.
+Names of the columns to include.

 ## Examples